A security researcher named Chris Larson happened onto a curious website last September that had been serving some malicious-looking exe files.

 Larson had discovered an actual retail operation that gathers FTP credentials, and then sells those credentials - like a retail mailing list -- throughout the underworld to anyone who can pay the price.
 The archive, in its hidden GIF packaging, appears to be the actual product.
 Such an archive would be valuable to identity thieves with its hidden payload.
 In this state, it was ready to be transmitted to other thieves, running beneath the radar of security network packet sniffers.

 This begs the question: "Do you know where your company's FTP credentials are stored?"
-If your company is using a managed file transfer (MFT) suite like GoAnywhere, you already know the answer.
+If your company is using a managed file transfer solution like GoAnywhere MFT, you already know the answer.

 The best MFT suites manage the access to FTP, centralize the file transfer process, and secure the credentials that are communicated between hosts.
 By using a MFT suite, IT can institute rules by which file transfer credentials are organized, encrypt the transfers themselves, and log every transfer activity.
 User credentials to other servers are also centralized and secured, and the connection rules that your business partners use can be managed to ensure that user ids and passwords regularly updated.